 Thanks to "SPILT MILK," Gabriella Rose & Frank Sinclair for an awesome concert!
 You guys raised almost $800 for trafficking survivors RIGHT HERE in Spokane!

-The Jonah Project actually started at Rogers High School, and we are excited to continue to build relationships with schools such as Rogers, NC, Mt.
-Spokane, Reardan, Shaw and G-Prep, as well as their students, teachers and families.
-Through partnerships with friends like The HEART Program and Communities In Schools, as well as with the students themselves - we effort to provide support to student and counselor alike.
-With your support It is our hope to continue to offer resources, materials, and education to local schools for free!
+The Jonah Project actually started at a high school, and we are excited to continue to build relationships with schools as well as their students, teachers and families.
+Through partnerships with friends like The HEART Program and Communities In Schools, as well as administrators, teachers and coaches - we effort to provide support to student and counselor alike.
+With your support It is our hope to continue to offer resources and education to local schools for free!

 "My name is N- and I'm one of the seniors you recently spoke to at Gonzaga Prep.
 My ethics class often has speakers coming in to deliver a pitch for their organization and to hopefully inspire students.
 Many of the speeches are intended to reach the students and inspire empathy, but sometimes the speaker isn't able to.
 I don't believe this to be the case with your presentation...
 The manner in which you spoke helped reach the students in understanding the horrid reality that is sex trafficking...I seriously hope the Jonah project continues to thrive. -N Senior Gonzaga Prep